 All "U.S. Persons" are required to comply with the sanctions.
 For purposes of these sanctions programs, "U.S. Persons" in most cases means (i) U.S. citizens; (ii) U.S. permanent residents; (iii) entities incorporated in the U.S. and their foreign branch offices; and (iv) persons physically located in the U.S. In the case of the U.S. economic sanctions against Cuba and Iran, foreign incorporated entities owned or controlled by U.S. Persons (i.e., foreign subsidiaries of U.S. companies) are also directly subject to these sanctions programs.
 Even wholly non-U.S. entities must also be aware of and confirm compliance with U.S. economic sanctions programs.

 For example, these sanctions programs can be triggered if a transaction including a sanctioned country involves: (i) review or approval by individual U.S. Persons (e.g., as senior executive or board member); (ii) goods subject to U.S. law; or (iii) U.S. dollar-denominated transactions.
-In addition, the

-U.S. government implements "secondary" sanctions, which specifically are intended to broaden the reach of U.S. sanctions programs to impact foreign persons acting in certain sectors.
+In addition, the U.S. government implements "secondary" sanctions, which specifically are intended to broaden the reach of U.S. sanctions programs to impact foreign persons acting in certain sectors.
 Separately, entities traded on a U.S. stock exchange must be aware of the Securities and Exchange Commission's (SEC) reporting requirements for transactions involving certain sanctioned countries and restricted parties.
 When reviewing transactions with potential sanctioned countries, companies should consider whether it made commitments in loan, credit or other commercial agreements that further limit its ability to do business relating to such sanctioned countries.

 As of the date of this publication, territorial sanctions are implemented only against Cuba, Iran, North Korea, Syria, and Crimea (region of Ukraine/Russia).
 Virtually all direct or indirect transactions involving these countries are prohibited.
-More limited sanctions are implemented against Belarus, Burundi, Burma (Myanmar), Central African Republic, Democratic Republic of Congo, Ivory Coast, Lebanon, Liberia, Libya, Russia, Somalia, Ukraine, Venezuela, Yemen and Zimbabwe.
+Significant restrictions are also currently imposed against Venezuela, including the entire Government of Venezuela and entities owned or controlled by the Government of Venezuela.
+More limited sanctions are implemented against Belarus, Burundi, Central African Republic, Democratic Republic of Congo, Lebanon, Liberia, Libya, Mali, Nicaragua, Russia, Somalia, Sudan, Ukraine, Yemen, and Zimbabwe.
 Transactions with these countries are not widely prohibited.
 Rather, the sanctions programs are targeted at specific individuals, entities, organizations, and industries within these countries.
 As described above, OFAC also implements certain restricted party lists, including the SDN List, Foreign Sanctions Evaders List and Sectoral Sanctions Identification List.